mohammadmrida/mohammadmrida/README.md

 ### Hi there!! 👋

 ### 💬 I am a Business Analyst with expertise in Data Analysis, Process Development and Problem Solving.
-I help organisations, small or large, to analyse their data and understand the business status, patern and market trends.
+I help organisations, small or large, to analyse their data and understand the business status, pattern and market trends.

 ### 👯 I am looking to collaborate on any data analysis project and am available with short notice.

-### :office: I can help a business to perform following analysis -
+### :office: I can help a business to perform the following analysis -
 <p align="center">

 |HR Analysis|Financial Analysis|Business Analysis|